Sofya-Kuksova/Crowpanel_ImgTTS_Fairy_Tale/firmware/flash_tool.md

 # Flash tool

-This utility flashes prebuilt images from `./binaries_x*` using hard-coded parameters that match the project’s flash layout.
-Select the COM port and choose a card scenario from the offered options.
+This tool flashes prebuilt images from the `./binaries` directory with hardcoded parameters corresponding to the flash layout of the project.
+Select the COM port from the offered options.